How to Define Your CRM Vision and Goals

 - Who you want to do business with

-- The standards, benchmarks and other criteria that you use to measure success
+- The standards, benchmarks and any other criteria that you use to measure success

 What is your CRM Vision statement?

-Your CRM vision will be supported by a series of goals.
+Your vision should be supported by a series of goals.

-In addition to the goals of the executive team these will span different teams and departments within your organization so there will very likely be a variety of goals across these groups.
+In addition to the goals of the executive team these will span different teams and departments within your organisation so there will very likely be a variety of goals across these groups.

 The goals of the organisation's executives will frequently include: